Couscous: Local variations

 Couscous proper is about 2 mm in diameter, but there also exists a larger variety (3 mm more) known as berkoukes, as well as an ultra-fine version (around 1 mm).
 In Morocco, Algeria, Tunisia, and Libya, it is generally served with vegetables (carrots, potatoes, and turnips) cooked in a spicy or mild broth or stew, usually with some meat (generally, chicken, lamb, or mutton).

 Algeria

 Algerian couscous is a traditional staple food in Algeria, and it plays an important role in Algerian culture and cuisine.
 It is commonly served with vegetables, meat, or fish.
-In Algeria, there are various types of couscous dishes, each with its unique recipe and preparation method.
+In Algeria, there are various types of couscous dishes.